ravitharun/task-status/README.md

 ## 📷 Screenshots

 🚧 *Screenshots coming soon!*

 UI views such as dashboard, project creation, progress bar, and budget filtering will be displayed here.

 ---

 ## 🔮 Upcoming Features

-- 🔐 **JWT-Based Authentication** – Secure login and user sessions.
+- 🧑‍💼 **Role-Based Access (Upcoming)** – Customize view and access per user role.
-- 📅 **Calendar or Gantt Chart View** – Visual project scheduling.
-- 🧮 **Project Analytics Dashboard** – Data visualization with graphs and summaries.
+- 🕒 **Live Time Display (Upcoming)** – Real-time clock for accurate planning and logging.
 - 📤 **Resume/Export Project Reports** – Downloadable project summaries or CSV.
 - 📱 **Full Mobile Responsiveness** – Enhanced mobile layout and performance.
 - 🌐 **Search & Sort Controls** – Easier project filtering and navigation.
 - 🗂️ **Category-Based Project Grouping** – Filter projects by departments or types.
-- 📨 **Email Notification System** – Notify team members on task updates.
 - 📎 **File Upload for Tasks** – Attach documents or resources per task.
+- 🗂️ Notes Making in the Website important  task to make a Note like Meeting or a last date of Project or task Completion
+-  📨 **Email Notification System** – Notify team members on task updates  and Due Date Task updates.

 ---